 - Logo's "Alien Boot Camp".
 The website helpfully calls it "where LGBT fans of video games, sci-fi, comics, horror and cool techie stuff collide".

-- This is the theory behind [adult swim], which airs between 9 PM and 6 AM and devotes its Saturday night broadcast to anime.
+- This is the theory behind [adult swim], which broadcasts nightly from 8 PM and 6 AM and devotes Saturday nights to anime.